21 minute read

 • I expect, extremely complicated for libraries which use refinement types and must be cross-published to Scala 2 and Scala 3

-This, along with the fact that conversions between the refined type and its base type are inlined, gives the capability, in many situations, to have zero runtime overhead when using refinement types.
+This, along with the fact that conversions between the refinement type and its base type are inlined, gives the capability, in many situations, to have zero runtime overhead when using refinement types.

 In addition, iron comes with integrations for your favourite libraries that you’ve come to love and expect, such as circe, ciris, skunk, doobie, cats, tapir, etc.